 Hence, this year’s observance highlights women’s participation in battling the pandemic as well as discusses gender issues exacerbated by the pandemic.
 It is the time to delve deep into the gender issues that emerged or become more felt during the health crisis, feature women who thrived despite the circumstances, and share support systems and government programs that address women’s issues and concerns.

 In developing countries like the Philippines, women are considered as the backbone of the rural economy.
-They make up almost half of the world’s farmers, according to the World Bank.
+Also, according to the World Bank, they make up almost half of the world’s farmers.

 As the primary caregivers to families and communities, women provide food and nutrition and serve as the human link between the farm and the table.
 This important role makes women as key agents of change in agriculture, nutrition, and rural development.